-Each party's obligation to effect the merger is conditioned upon, among other things, the expiration or early termination of any waiting period under the HSR Act applicable to the merger and the other transactions contemplated by the merger agreement, including any waiting period that may be required if the merger and the other transactions contemplated by the merger agreement will result in a change in the "ultimate parent entity" (as defined under the HSR Act) of the KKR Group Partnerships.
-See "The Merger Agreement-Conditions to Consummation of the Merger" beginning on page 86 of this proxy statement/prospectus.
+Each party's obligation to effect the merger is conditioned upon, among other things, the expiration or early termination of any waiting period under the HSR Act applicable to the merger and the other transactions contemplated by the merger agreement.
+See "The Merger Agreement-Conditions to Consummation of the Merger" beginning on page 118 of this proxy statement/prospectus.